Video Game: Hydlide

 - Money Spider: Averted in the worst way possible in Virtual - monsters give you NOTHING.
 Not even experience.
 Played straight in Super.

-- Wizard Needs Food Badly: You must eat, and eat regularly, to survive in Super.
+- Wizard Needs Food Badly: You must eat, and eat regularly, to survive in Hydlide II and Super.
+Hydlide II was, in fact, one of the first games to feature this mechanic, after Panorama Toh.